Yeli-bug/Yeli-bug/README.md

 - Strengthening my knowledge in databases, authentication, and CI/CD pipelines.
 ## 💫 About me
-🔍 Curious about how things work (tech, psychology, medicine, the brain).
+🔍 Curious about how things work.

 📖 Always learning — I believe programming is a way to train both logic and creativity.